-Recently, Unai combines his teaching with production of Art and Music Festivals.
-He has served as a presenter and mediator in the Smithsonian Folklife Festival (Washington DC, 2016); Noches del Botánico Music Festival (Madrid, 2017); DCODE Music Festival (2017).
+Most recently, Unai combines his academic work with production of Art and Music Festivals in Europe and the Unites States.
+He has served as a presenter and mediator in the Smithsonian Folklife Festival (Washington DC, 2016); Noches del Botánico Music Festival (Madrid, 2017); DCODE Music Festival (Madrid, 2017).
+Noches del Botánico (Madrid, 2018).

 - M.A.
 (2017) Live Entertainment – European University of Madrid